 Expanding Lancaster’s Tree Canopy

-The Lancaster County Conservancy is committed to planting trees throughout Lancaster City and county.
+The Alliance for the Chesapeake Bay is committed to planting trees throughout Lancaster City and county.

 We continue to work with the City of Lancaster to develop a strategy to increase our urban tree canopy cover from 28% to 40% within forty years; this goal is part of the City’s Green Infrastructure Plan.
 Over the past three years we have assisted the City in planting over 350 trees in Lancaster City’s Southeast and Northeast quadrants.

 The Tree Benefit Calculator allows anyone to make a simple estimation of the benefits individual street-side trees provide.
 This tool is based on i-Tree’s street tree assessment tool called STREETS.
 With inputs of location, species and tree size, users will get an understanding of the environmental and economic value trees provide on an annual basis.

 Lancaster Tree Tenders launched a crowdfunding campaign on the first day of spring and raised $15,000 in two months!
 Thank you so much to everyone who donated, shared, or volunteered to help us reach this goal!
 If you missed out on this campaign but still want to get involved, email firstname.lastname@example.org.